PaulRedko/js-study/README_s4-logic.md

    case 7: console.log("SUNDAY"); break;
    default: console.log("INVALID DAY"); break;
 }// output: MONDAY.
+break is used to stop the code from running.

 Ternary operator:
 possibility to use shortcuts for IF statements in JS Ternary is a term for three peases, and we have three parts in it